ec24-tips/ec24-tips.github.io/README.md

 | `recommenders` | | list of strings | A list of people (names, nicknames, etc.) who endorse this tip.
 Empty = Anonymous.
 | `links` | | list of URLs | A list of URLs related to the place.

 On <https://geojson.io/> you can edit the properties either by clicking on the marker or by editing the JSON directly.
+Careful when you edit using the visual tools in geojson.io: the interface does not understand lists well, so `tags`, `recommenders` and `links` may not be formatted properly.
+Double-check the JSON before submitting a PR.

 ### Categories and tags